Ambulyx japonica

 Ambulyx japonica is a species of moth of the family Sphingidae first described by Walter Rothschild in 1894.
 It is known from eastern China, Korea, Japan and Taiwan.

 Description

 The wingspan is 81–90 mm.
-There is a broad subbasal band on the forewing upperside.
-Males are paler than females and less strongly marked.

 Biology

 The larvae have been recorded feeding on Aceraceae species in China.
 In Japan, larvae have been recorded on Acer and Carpinus japonica.
 Furthermore, larvae have been reared on Carpinus laxiflora and Carpinus tschonoskii.